CaptainLupa/DoomDoomLiteratureClub/README.md

 # DoomDoomLiteratureClub

+# This does not work yet, still devving, many bugs.

 # Installation:

-Copy and paste all these into the "game" directory in your ddlc directory.
+## Copy and paste all these into the "game" directory in your ddlc directory.

-Select replace when prompted
+## Select replace when prompted